 Toronto International Film Festival

-The Toronto International Film Festival is North America’s most popular gatherings in terms of attendance.
-It is also the largest publicly attended film festivals in the world, attracting over 480,000 people annually.
+The Toronto International Film Festival is North America’s most popular gathering in terms of attendance.
+It is also the largest publicly attended film festival in the world, attracting over 480,000 people annually.
 Since its founding in 1976, TIFF has grown to become a permanent destination for film culture operating out of the TIFF Bell Lightbox, located in downtown Toronto.

 Sundance Film Festival

 Sundance Institute organized ‘The Sundance Film Festival’ every year.
 It observed each January in Park City, Utah, Salt Lake City, and at the Sundance Resort.
 This annual program is the largest independent film festival in the United States.
 It includes competitive categories such as documentary dramatic film, feature film, and short film.
 In this festival, judges give awards in competition categories as well for showcasing new films.
 To see details about it, you can visit my previous written article.
 Click here.

 International Film Festival Rotterdam

 The International Film Festival Rotterdam, an annual film festival held at the end of January in various locations in Rotterdam, the Netherlands.
 Since its foundation in 1972, it has maintained a focus on independent and experimental filmmaking by showcasing emerging talents and established auteurs.